-- 4.1 The powers of the Trust are set out in the 2006 Act, - 4.2 In the exercise of its powers, the Trust shall have regard to the principles of the National Health Service ("NHS")

-- 4.3 The powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 4.4 Any of these powers may be delegated to a committee of directors or to an executive director. - 4.5 In performing its NHS functions the Trust shall have regard to the NHS Constitution.
-For the purposes of this paragraph "NHS functions" means functions under an enactment which is a function concerned with, or connected to, the provision, commissioning or regulation of NHS services and "NHS services" means health services provided in England for the purposes of the health service under Section 1(1) of the 2006 Act.
+- 4.1 The powers of the Trust are set out in legislation. - 4.2 In the exercise of its powers, the Trust shall have regard to the principles of the National Health Service ("NHS") - 4.3 The powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 4.4 Any of these powers may be delegated to a committee of directors or to an executive director. - 4.5 In performing its NHS functions the Trust shall have regard to the NHS Constitution.
+For the purposes of this paragraph "NHS functions" means functions under an enactment which is a function concerned with, or connected to, the provision, commissioning or regulation of NHS services and "NHS services" means health services provided in England for the purposes of the health service as set out in legislation.